 There are many benefits to forming a library district, the most important of which is providing our highly popular library system with a reliable source of revenue long-term so that it can grow with the community it serves.

 The long-awaited North Boulder branch library will break ground later this year, thanks to dedicated funding approved in 2017.
 But several spaces requested by the community have been scraped due to city budget cuts.
-A library district will provide funding to build the makerspace, community kitchen, and playground that were part of the original design.
+Ballot measure 6C will provide funding to build the makerspace, community kitchen, and playground that were part of the original design.
 District funding will also help fully stock and staff the new branch library, which will give neighbors access to community meeting spaces, storytime and STEAM programs, and Spanish-language services - to say nothing of books and other media.

 Unincorporated Boulder County

 More than 30 percent of Boulder library cardholders live in unincorporated areas of Boulder County.
 These users can expect expanded outreach services and programming, and a dedicated library board whose explicit mission includes serving their communities.